AlexVDW-zz/Prospective-Developer-1Nebula/Questions.md

 The company has decided to give each employee a company email.
 All current email addresses will be ported over, but the Host will change to “company”.
 As an example, please refer to Figure 1.

 The email in Figure 1 will be updated to example@company.com.
 They need you to update the database to reflect this change.
-Import the employee file to SQL as a table and come up with a SQL script to update all employee email addresses in the Employee table accordingly.
+Import the attached CSV employee file to SQL as a table and come up with a SQL script to update all employee email addresses in the table accordingly.
 Please note*
 *	The user must remain unchanged.
 *	The domains must remain unchanged.